KhronosGroup/glTF-Sample-Viewer/API.md

 <a name="UserCamera+lookAt"></a>

 ### userCamera.lookAt(from, to)
-Look from user camera to target
+Look from user camera to target.
-This changes the transformation of the user camera
+This changes the transformation of the user camera.

 **Kind**: instance method of [<code>UserCamera</code>](#UserCamera)